The importance of sanction and watchlist screening and filtering can be measured in dollars and cents.

 “When a global bank processes transactions through the U.S. financial system, its compliance program must be up to the task of detecting and preventing sanctions violations—and when it is not, banks have an obligation to identify, report, and remediate any shortcomings,” said Assistant Attorney General Benczkowski on the Standard Chartered case.

 It’s not only banks in the U.S. that are facing penalties for transacting with sanctioned entities.
 Less than two weeks later, U.S. officials fined one of Europe’s largest banks, UniCredit Bank AG (UCB AG), more than $1.3 billion for processing nearly $400 million for sanctioned entities and countries, including Iran, Libya and Cuba.

-UCB AG not only did business with sanctioned entities, they even altered their screening to strip sanctioned countries from transaction information in a conspiracy run by compliance staffers.
+UCB AG not only did business with sanctioned entities, but they even altered their screening to strip sanctioned countries of transaction information in a conspiracy run by compliance staffers.
 Prosecutors said the bank “engaged in this criminal conduct through a scheme, formalized in its own bank policies, designed to conceal from U.S. regulators the involvement of sanctioned entities in certain transactions.”
 In one instance, the bank actually used its sanctions screening software to find and release illegal transactions to blacklisted regimes.

 According to the Manhattan District Attorney’s office, since 2009, eleven banks have forfeited more than $14 billion in settlements for U.S. sanctions violations and violations of New York State law.
 This whitepaper looks at how to monitor and screen individuals, entities and transactions as well as watchlist screening and filtering and best practices to optimize the results in order to avoid some of the penalties and fines associated with sanction violations.

 Screening Guidance from Industry Body

-The Wolfsberg Group recommends that financial institutions (FIs) should first identify and assess the sanctions risks to which it is exposed and to implement a screening program that considers the following:
+The Wolfsberg Group recommends that financial institutions (FIs) should first identify and assess the sanctions risks to which it is exposed and implement a screening program that considers the following:

 - Jurisdictions where the FI is located and its proximity or relationship with sanctioned countries